-Live streaming for the Echo360 active learning platform is provided through a carefully orchestrated combination of:
+Live streaming for the EchoVideo active learning platform is provided through a carefully orchestrated combination of:

 - Dynamically scaled hosted streaming servers that support live streaming

-- A capture appliance (SCHD, Echo360 Pro, Echo360 Pod, CCAP, or Universal Capture) that sends live video and audio feeds to a hosted streaming server
+- A capture appliance (EchoVideo Pro, EchoVideo Pod, Universal Capture Installation, or legacy SCHD) that sends live video and audio feeds to a hosted streaming server

 - Users that stream a class live from a hosted streaming server via the Echo classroom in their browser